Jennifer Wayne: Career

 Wayne appeared on The Design Network's 2023 reality television series Flip U with Brad Rempel.

 Personal life

 Wayne met her future husband, Austin Moody, a singer-songwriter, at Ocean Way Studios in Nashville, Tennessee in 2015.
 He proposed to her outside the Nashville recording studio on December 28, 2020 and the couple were married in Santa Rosa Beach, Florida on January 9, 2021, in a beach ceremony with a 'Western flair'.
 On November 5, 2021, it was reported that she was expecting the couple's first child, due in April 2022.
 She gave birth to a baby girl in 2022.
 The family resides in Nashville.
 Wayne and Moody have since divorced.

-Wayne tested positive for COVID-19 in March 2020.
-She tested negative that April.